 Inspired by the work of Douglas Tallamy in his books Nature’s Best Hope and The Nature of Oaks, this program will focus on the functions of keystone species like the oak, both in the wild and in our cultivated landscapes.

 Along with other native species, the oaks will provide much to explore, from the shape of their leaves and the insects they host, to their interactions with fungi and root systems.

-Space is very limited.
+To provide a personalized learning experience space is very limited.
 Each walk will be arranged for to 2 to 3 families per walk.
 The material covered will be aimed at children roughly 8 to 12 years old.

 The fifth walk in this series, will be scheduled in early August.
 (We are seeking more walk leaders for this series, contact email@example.com)